 Sapota – An Overview

 The sapota fruit has its origin in the rain forests of Central America, particularly in Mexico and Belize but it is easily available in India.
 The fruit is a round or oval-shaped berry measuring around 10 centimeters in diameter and weighing 150 grams.
-It has 2-5 big, black, shiny bean-like seeds in the centre.
+It has 2-5 big, black, shiny bean-like seeds in the center.
 The unripe fruit has a hard surface and white pulp due to its high content of latex.
 The latex content reduces as the fruit ripens and its flesh acquires a brown color.
 It has a smooth and grainy texture with a sweet and musky flavor.
-It is rich in calories and its sweet flavor can be attributed to the presence of simple sugars like fructose and sucrose that replenish energy and revitalize the body.
+It is rich in calories and its sweet flavor can be attributed to the presence of simple sugars like fructose and sucrose that replenish energy and revitalize the body (1).

 Skin Benefits Of Chikoo/Sapota

 - Sapota fruit helps to make your skin glowing, thus reducing your requirement of skin care products to enhance your natural skin texture and complexion.
-The Vitamin E in this fruit moisturizes your skin, thus giving you healthy and beautiful skin.
+The Vitamin E in this fruit moisturizes your skin, thus giving you healthy and beautiful skin (3).
 Hence, eating sapota fruit is good for the skin.

 - The seed kernel oil of sapota is used as a skin ointment.
 The residue of this seed, after the extraction of oil, can be applied as a poultice on painful skin afflictions.